domRiddle/ASF/High-performance-setup.md

 > Configures whether the JIT compiler uses quick JIT on methods that contain loops.
 > Enabling quick JIT for loops may improve startup performance.
 However, long-running loops can get stuck in less-optimized code for long periods.

 Enabled by default.
-Similar to above, you can disable this along with enabling of `DOTNET_TieredPGO` to force JIT into analyzing methods with loops more carefully.
+Similar to above, you can disable this along with enabling `DOTNET_TieredPGO` to force JIT into analyzing methods with loops more carefully.

 ---